Smashman/MPMB-v13-content-catchup/README.md

+//Adding magical items to Explorer's Guide to Wildemount.
+Currently working on the Vestiges of Divergence.
+You can find me on discord @kat#9137.

 # MPMB v13 content catchup

 A community effort to **_unofficially_** transcribe all content missing while v13 is in a content frozen state.